kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

   ...
 ```

 apiVersion, kind, metadata, and spec.
 These keys, with the exception of spec, are mandatory.
 However the spec section can also be mandatory, depending on the kind of object you're defining.
-For example, the spec section is mandatory when defining a pod obect, but it's optional when defining namespace objects.
+For example, the spec key     is mandatory when defining a pod obect, but it's optional when defining namespace objects.
 We'll cover namespaces later.

 Remember that in kubernetes, the keys are case sensitive.
 That means you can't write apiVersion all in lower case.